 Activities where PanAust has no influence (regular public transport services) beyond the ability to select the provider based on its performance.

-Details of PanAust’s health and safety performance during each calendar year are published in the ‘Health and Safety’ section of the Company’s annual ‘Business Review & Sustainability Report’.
+Details of PanAust's workplace health and safety performance during each calendar year are detailed in the 'Health and Safety Performance' section of the Company’s annual ‘Business Review and Sustainability Report’.